SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

    * On Review + Create tab, review inputes which you gave and then, click on the **Create** button. </br>
      ![](Images/20_ceate.jpg)

-### Task 2: Create Azure Database Migration Service
+### Task 2: Create azure database migration service

 1. In Azure portal click on the **+Create a resource** icon in upper left corner and then search for **Azure Database Migration Service**.
 Then, select  **Azure Database Migration Service**.  </br>
    ![](Images/21_createaresource.jpg)